hschiang1234/hello-world/README.md

 # hello-world
 First learning Program
-Thia line is a Testing
+This line is just a testing